hugoppp/hugoppp/README.md

 I am a passionate full-stack web developer who loves to learn new technologies.
 My focuss lies on web backend and high performance low level code, but I can also work on frontend related task when needed.

 Things I live by:
 - "Patterns exist to make your lives easier.
-If the pattern is not making your life easier, stop using"
+If the pattern make a your life harder, stop using it"
 - KISS & YAGNI
 - Move fast & break things